Skip to main content

 4. Interaction with the Duty, SDR and Advice Guidance Boundary Review

-The CCI proposals are more complex than the industry had been expecting.
-Although a more flexible approach will be welcome, such flexibility brings risks as the design and delivery of CCI disclosures will need to meet Duty standards and will require firms to apply judgement to their decision-making.
+Although the CCI regime offers greater flexibility on disclosures relative to the current regime, it comes with potentially greater risks as the design and delivery of CCI disclosures will need to meet Duty standards and will require firms to apply judgement to their decision-making.

-In addition, there are other regulatory initiatives that interact with the CCI proposals and firms should consider them carefully as part of their CCI implementation.
+In addition, there are other regulatory initiatives that interact with the CCI regime and firms should consider them carefully as part of their CCI implementation.
 These related initiatives include:

 Key actions and considerations for firms

-Firms should start by considering how the CCI proposals will align with their existing Duty frameworks for delivering good outcomes, particularly on Price & Value, and Customer Understanding.
+Firms should start by considering how the CCI regime will align with their existing Duty frameworks for delivering good outcomes, particularly on Price & Value, and Customer Understanding.

 Conclusion

-The CCI disclosure proposals are more complex than the industry had been expecting.
-The proposed changes under the new regime will affect both manufacturers and distributors and present firms with a chance to revamp their retail communications strategy.
+The CCI disclosure regime will affect both manufacturers and distributors and present firms with a chance to revamp their retail communications strategy.
 However, there is a significant risk that the increased flexibility and lack of detailed rules on templates, the timing, and medium of disclosures will create an increase in supervisory challenge post-implementation and scrutiny of retail investment disclosures.
-The increase in information flows through the distribution chain in the shape of the Core Information Disclosures machine-readable document could also result in increased scrutiny of fair value assessments as well as the need to ensure the information is comparable and consistent across the market.
+The increase in information flows through the distribution chain in the shape of the Core Information Disclosures machine-readable document could also result in increased scrutiny of fair value assessments.

 References